Images shot with Super-Takumar 28mm f3.5

 Only producing something every couple of weeks might give you more time to come up with something deeper, but very few people are going to be excited about waiting for it.

-If you’re still producing one blog post every two weeks, you’re slipping further behind every single day.
+So if you’re still just producing one blog post every two weeks because they need to be something for the ages, you’re slipping further behind every single day.

 If you think you need to do more on your own photography blog, or are just starting out and want to begin right, I suggest you read on.